2001 Translation The 2001 Translation :

 Amen, to/you I/say today with me you will be in the paradise

-Now, was Jesus saying (as most Bibles put it), ‘I tell you, today you will be with me in paradise’, or was he saying (as many believe), ‘‘I tell you today, you will be with me in paradise’?
+Now, was Jesus saying (as most Bibles put it), ‘I tell you, today you will be with me in paradise’, or was he saying, ‘‘I tell you today, you will be with me in paradise’?

-The same ambiguity is present in the Ancient Greek.
+Well, the same ambiguity we have in English is present in Ancient Greek!

 So how can we know where to put the comma?
-There are no parallel accounts, only Luke records this.
-However, Jesus is talking about things talked about elsewhere in the Bible:
+There are no parallel accounts; only Luke records this.
+However, Jesus is talking about things described elsewhere:

 1. His Kingdom